-Part A – This is commonly known as hospitalization insurance.
+1) PART A • This is commonly known as hospitalization insurance.
 This mostly covers the cost of your time in the hospital (inpatient care), skilled nursing facility care, hospice care, home health care, and more.

-Part B – This helps cover your doctors visits and other services including: outpatient procedures, x-rays, lab tests, and preventative services.
+2) PART B • This helps cover your doctors visits and other services including: outpatient procedures, x-rays, lab tests, and preventative services.

-Part D – This is your prescription drug coverage.
+4) PART D • This is your prescription drug coverage.
 This is offered to everyone with Medicare.
 Most Part C plans cover prescription drugs; however, you may be able to add drug coverage to some plans, if they are not already included.

 Medicare Part A is often referred to as “hospital insurance” since it covers your care while in a hospital.
 It will also cover some care in nursing facilities, assisted living, home health care, hospice and more.

-Medicare Part B is medical insurance and covers services such as Doctors, X-rays, lab tests and other outpatient services.
+Medicare Part B is also known as “medical insurance” and covers services such as doctors, x-rays, lab tests and other outpatient services.